wallymathieu/assertfail/_posts/2010-11-27-whats-wrong-with-sharepoint.markdown

 * Can get you thinking that GAC deployment is a good idea.
 Also you need to be aware of asp.net security configuration and what you may do.
 If you put things in GAC without very good reason do not complain if visual studio crashes, your projects use obsolete versions of your code, your build crashes.
 * Identity Impersonate...

 * Huge.
 There looks like there at least 3 ways of doing things, and they are all for slightly different scenarios.
 This is an issue.
 You have to learn a lot of SharePoint concept in order to get the job done.
-You have to do extra work to introduce for istance an asmx.
+You have to do extra work to introduce for instance an asmx.
     This is not helped by asp.net being a leaky abstraction for producing web sites/apps.
-It can work well if you accept the behaviour and limitations of of asp.net.
+It can work well if you accept the behavior and limitations of of asp.net.
 Problem is that it's not often that people are satisfied with this.
 Thus it may help to move to asp.net mvc for a simpler more web centric view.
 * If you're supposed to develop web, it's not a good experience.

 Compare this to a regular asp.net web app/ site.